 In 1387, his wife Philippa died while Chaucer was working on The Legend of Good Women, a collection of short stories about good women allegedly completed to placate Queen Anne and make amends for his treatment of Criseyde in her betrayal of Troilus in his earlier work.
 He also embarked on The Canterbury Tales, which owes a debt of gratitude to Bocaccio’s Decameron, however much of the tales are entirely new works of Chaucer’s that do not rely as heavily on French and Italian styles that had so enthralled Chaucer previously.
 He continually worked and re-worked the tales over the next thirteen years of his life, while also pausing to write both prose and poetry (including at least one scientific treatise).

 He later returned to working for King Richard II’s government managing procurements and funding for building projects and salaries for workers.
 However, twice in the same week he was beaten and robbed while carrying his payroll.
-Thus he resigned his position after only two years.
-Then Chaucer appears to have retired to Greenwich, living off his pensions and annuities.
+Thus, he resigned his position after only two years.
+Following his resignation, Chaucer appears to have retired to Greenwich, living off his pensions and annuities.
 Toward the end of his life, Chaucer’s literary works were becoming a source of national pride.
 One of his last writings was “A Complaint to his Purse” -a humorous praise of Henry who deposed King Richard, and the work also requested a reinstatement of Chaucer’s pension which was granted.

-During the last year of Chaucer’s life he lived at Westminster Abbey in a room overlooking the garden (not an unusual thing for the church and monasteries to handle the enfeebled and elderly in need of ‘rest houses’).
-He died in 1400 around the age of sixty.
+During the last year of Chaucer’s life he lived at Westminster Abbey in a room overlooking the garden (not an unusual thing for the church and monasteries to handle the enfeebled and elderly in need via ‘rest houses’).
+Chaucer died in 1400 around the age of sixty.
 He was buried at Westminster Abbey.
 Prior to Chaucer, a burial at Westminster Abbey was reserved only for royalty (dating back to Edward the Confessor in 1066).